B. Comm (Public Relations), B. Comm (Hons), Doctor of Communication

-Roslyn has worked in communication for more than 25 years in a range of industries and roles including media relations, public health, health promotion, crisis management, university marketing, corporate communication, event management, client service, corporate business development, not-for-profit services and corporate communication.
+Roslyn has worked in communication for more than 25 years in a range of industries and roles including media relations, public health, health promotion, crisis management, university marketing, corporate communication, event management, client service, corporate business development, and not-for-profit services.

-Since joining CSU in 2011, Roslyn has taught public relations strategy and tactics, communication management, events management, internship placement and introductory communication subjects.
+Since joining CSU in 2011, Roslyn has taught public relations strategy and tactics, organisational communication management, issues and crisis management, events management, internship placement and introductory communication subjects at undergraduate and postgraduate levels.

 Roslyn has a great passion for communication and believes that skills and abilities in this field can be a person’s passport to a wonderfully rewarding career and limitless opportunities.